 Show key points

-Cats have relatively few taste buds (about 470) compared to humans (about 9,000).
-It also means that her sense of taste is weaker than ours.
-Although cats can't taste sweet flavors (we'll learn why) soon, they do have taste buds for things we don't, including water and, in particular, the energy complex adenosine triphosphate (ATP).
-ATP provides energy in living cells, and it is believed that cats' ability to taste it indicates to them the presence of meat in what they eat.
+Cats have relatively few taste buds—about 470 compared with roughly 9,000 in humans—so their sense of taste is weaker than ours.
+Although cats can't taste sweet flavors (we'll explain why shortly), they do detect things humans don't, including water and, in particular, the energy compound adenosine triphosphate (ATP).
+ATP provides energy to living cells, and cats' ability to taste it is thought to signal the presence of meat in their food.
 This is important because cats are omnivores and must eat meat in order to survive.

 Recommend

-The smell of food also affects what cats eat.
-Even for humans, about 70 to 75 percent of what we taste comes from smell, because it is the combination of taste and aroma that creates the flavor.
-So cats' superior sense of smell can make up for their lack of taste buds, and they can still enjoy different flavors of food, such as chicken or white fish.
+Smell also affects what cats eat.
+For humans, about 70 to 75 percent of what we perceive as taste comes from smell, because the combination of taste and aroma creates flavor.
+A cat's superior sense of smell helps compensate for its lack of taste buds, allowing it to enjoy different foods, such as chicken or white fish.

 Why can't cats taste sweet flavors?
-Well, it's due to her genes – more specifically, the "fake" dysfunctional gene.
-One study compared the genes of cats to other species, such as dogs and humans, that respond to sweet tastes.
-Specifically looked at the TAS1R2 and TAS1R3 genes, which together encode and encode the sweet taste receptor.
-While the Tas1r3 gene is the same as the Tas1r3 gene found in dogs, Tas1r2 has multiple differences (defects), and it has been concluded that Tas1r2 is a false gene (a defective version of the functional gene).
-This means that cats cannot prepare the future necessary for the discovery of sweet tastes.
+It's due to their genes—specifically a nonfunctional gene.
+One study compared cats' genes with those of species like dogs and humans that respond to sweet tastes.
+It examined the TAS1R2 and TAS1R3 genes, which together form the sweet taste receptor.
+While the TAS1R3 gene in cats is similar to the one found in dogs, TAS1R2 has multiple differences and is considered a pseudogene—a defective version of the functional gene.
+As a result, cats cannot detect sweet tastes.

-If your cat loves sweet foods (note: ice cream is not recommended for cats), it's the other accompanying flavors you taste that make them love these foods – not the delicious ice cream sweetness we like.
+If your cat seems to love sweet foods (note: ice cream is not recommended for cats), it's the other accompanying flavors that attract them—not the sweetness we enjoy.

-Remember that there are many reasons why you should tell cats "no food for people" including that human foods can be dangerous to cat health.
-Sweet foods like candy are a nice treat for us, but not for cats – and they can't taste the sweetness we like anyway.
+Remember there are many reasons to keep human food away from cats, including that some human foods can be dangerous to their health.
+Sweet treats like candy may be fine for us, but not for cats—and they can't taste the sweetness we do anyway.